en flag +1 214 306 68 37

 5. Product and Price Books

 Initially, all products and their prices are stored in the ERP system.
 However, your sales reps need this information in Salesforce to create detailed opportunities and provide correct prices for customers.
 Without integration, manual update of product lists and price books can turn into a nightmare for your employees, especially if you deliver an impressive amount of products or have frequent market price fluctuation as you do not control it.
-Besides, your employees can simply forget to update information and mislead your customers by providing incorrect prices or promising quick delivery of out-of-stock products.
+Besides, your employees can simply forget to update information and mislead your clients by providing incorrect prices or promising quick delivery of out-of-stock products.
 Product and price book integration comes in handy, because whenever you update your product list or change prices in ERP, this information will be automatically synced with Salesforce price books and products.

 Why go for Salesforce integration with ERP?